Horse Grenadier Guards: Royal service and Empire

-During George III's intensely political reign, the Household cavalry were called upon to intervene in elections in the name of the king.
+During George III's intensely political reign, the Household cavalry were called upon to intervene in elections in the name of the King.
 In 1784, they were required to support Sir Cecil Wray against Charles James Fox at the Westminster hustings.
 A total of 280 troopers were ordered to vote Tory.

 "All Horse Guards, Grenadier Guards, Foot Guards and Blackguards, that have not polled for the destruction of Chelsea Hospital... are desired to meet at the Gutter Hole opposite the Horse Guards, where they will have a full bumper of knock-me down and plenty of soapsuds before they go in to poll for Sir C Wray." read a Fox party poster.
 In 1788, army reforms broke up the "gentlemen's club" of the Horse Guards, and a decisive mood prevailed in parliament for Pitt to act.
 The two extant troops of Horse Guards became the Life Guards, and the private gentlemen who had heretofore made up the ranks of the regiment were largely pensioned off.
 The Horse Grenadier Guards were disbanded at the same time, and many of the men transferred to the Life Guards, making up the bulk of the new regiment.
 The wholesale replacement of aristocrats by common troopers gave the Life Guards the derisory nickname of "Cheeses" or "Cheesemongers".
-The royal Duke of York, Commander-in-Chief wrote to the former Lord Broome, Earl Cornwallis, who had so spectacularly lost the colonies: "I have no doubt that Your Lordship will not regret the reduction of the Troops of Horse Guards and Horse Grenadiers as they were the most useless & the most unmilitary Troopes that ever were seen.
-I confess that I was a little story for the Horse Grenadiers because they were to a degree Soldiers, but the Horse Guards were nothing but a collection of London Tradespeople."
+Prince Frederick, Duke of York and Albany, Commander-in-Chief wrote to Lord Cornwallis: "I have no doubt that Your Lordship will not regret the reduction of the Troops of Horse Guards and Horse Grenadiers as they were the most useless & the most unmilitary Troopes that ever were seen.
+I confess that I was a little sorry for the Horse Grenadiers because they were to a degree Soldiers, but the Horse Guards were nothing but a collection of London Tradespeople."
 One reason for the symptom of declining reputation was poor pay.
 But after the reforms regimental prestige rose as officers wanted to purchase a commission just for the honour of serving.
-Generous retirement annuities were negotiated by Colonel of Horse Grenadiers, the Duke of Northumberland and his deputy, Lord Howard de Walden.
+Generous retirement annuities were negotiated by Colonel of Horse Grenadiers, Hugh Percy, 2nd Duke of Northumberland and his deputy, John Griffin, 4th Baron Howard de Walden.
 Their regiment became a 'feeder' to 1st and 2nd Life Guards.
 Traditionally chosen for their size and strength, the Horse Grenadiers' more professional complexion changed the character of the 'gentlemanly' Life Guards.
 In 1806 Northumberland took over as Colonel of The Blues.
-The duke was a popular figure who reduced rents through a period of failed harvests, and an effective colonel.
+The Duke was a popular figure who reduced rents through a period of failed harvests, and an effective colonel.
 He had served with the Horse Grenadiers in the Seven Years' War.
 The Horse Grenadiers disappeared after 1788 as the amalgamated part of the Life Guards two regiments.
 Devonshire's long black jackboots, and the flash cord of the grenades from the Horse Grenadiers were used in the design of the modern ceremonial cartouche of the 1850s.